You must provide information on flexible access, pension savings, lifetime allowance and charge, and lump sum death benefits.

 - you’ve given pension funds to an insurance company to pay the member’s pension - you tell the insurer the percentage of allowance used for those funds and they issue the statement to the member

-Detailed technical guidance on lifetime allowance statements can be found in the Registered Pension Schemes Manual.
+You can find detailed technical guidance on lifetime allowance statements in the Pensions Tax Manual.

 The member and scheme administrator are jointly liable to pay the lifetime allowance charge unless the event causing the charge is the member’s death.
 In most cases the scheme administrator must report the charge and pay the tax due using the Accounting for Tax (AFT) Return.
-You must give the following information to the member within 3 months:
+You have 3 months to tell the member:

 - how much of their pension savings are subject to the lifetime allowance charge

 - how you’ve calculated the tax and the amount due